cayrusa/ShatteredAscension-PreludeBooklet/PreludeBooklet.md

 -----
 ## Changelog
+### v7 -> v8
+- Phase 4: Removed the CC redistribution step
+- Phase 3: Dedicated step for the Diplomat annexations.
+Ability's wording updated to reflect that.
+- Phase 2, production step: clarified that this does not exhaust the HS planets
+- Planets may not be used to pay cost
+- Trade Goods may be spent and exchanged normally, except when explicitly disallowed (ex: production step  in Phase 2)
+- Illustrated example of what a range 2 system claim can target
+- Technology statement rewritten to say only starting techs can be used, so that techs from the Alien Artefact DC are also unusable during prelude
+- Phase 3.
+Sovereign/Imperial are claimed immediately
+- Phase 3.
+Explicit ruling that players do collect the first TG of Natural Wealth
 ### v6 -> v7
 - Assigning a Leader to a system claim requires assigning a non-Fighter ship to it
 - Added to Phase 4 step 1 that perks related to Trade and Assembly are not received at that time (they are in the steps just after)